 (5) He was a man of decision and a leader.
 Joshua exhorted the Israelites saying, “And if it seem evil unto you to serve the LORD, choose you this day whom you will serve; whether the gods which your fathers served that were on the other side of the River, or the gods of the Amorites, in whose land you dwell: but as for me and my house, we will serve the LORD” (Joshua 24:15).

-Joshua’s quiet, unpretending fidelity and faithfulness proved his fitness to succeed Moses.
+Joshua’s quiet, unpretending godliness, and faithfulness was evidence to his ability to succeed Moses.
 As he depended wholly on God, the conquest of Canaan succeeded and the nation of Israel prospered.
-God often works through human instrumentalities, qualified as leaders by years of experience yet at the same time humble and submissive to His good will.
+God often works through human agencies, equiped as leaders by experience yet at the same time meek and obedient to His good will.

 In His service,